rockero-cz/rockero-wiki/en/best-practices.md

 Migrations allow you to share database schema between team members and between environments.

 They are also your database version control.
+If you modify the database hardcoded, it can create a lot of problems that will be hard to find in reverse.
 There isn't a single reason why someone shouldn't use them.